Advertisement

 • Your history of ovarian or breast cancer

 Many people may not need any treatment since most cysts go away on their own after a couple of menstrual cycles.
-If cysts don’t disappear by themselves, your healthcare provider (HCP) may want to monitor them through ultrasounds and watch for any changes.
+If cysts don’t disappear by themselves, your healthcare provider (HCP) may want to monitor them and watch for any changes.

-In rare cases, a ruptured cyst can be a medical emergency, particularly if you experience sudden, severe abdominal pain with fever, vomiting, dizziness, weakness, or rapid breathing.
+In rare cases, an ovarian cyst can rupture or become twisted (this is called torsion).
+When this happens, it can be a medical emergency, particularly if you experience sudden, severe abdominal pain with fever, vomiting, dizziness, weakness, or rapid breathing.
+Oral contraceptives are often recommended to help prevent new cysts from forming.

 hot water, cramps, stomach ache, crossed arms, woman

-5 / 11
+5 / 15

 Uterine fibroids